Skip to main content

 Why is native image lazy loading better than using a library?

 Using a library to lazy load images means that you first need to load JavaScript code before starting to load the image.
-If the browser starts scrolling down it may take a while before images show up.
+If the user starts scrolling down, it may take a while before images show up.

 This is especially noticeable if the LCP image is lazy loaded.
 In this waterfall you can see a long request chain for the LCP image.